redhat-openstack/octario/README.md

 Octario is a collection of Ansible roles and playbooks for testing Openstack Components on RHEL/CentOS.

-It supports the following testers:
+It supports the following testers or test frameworks:

 * PEP8
 * unit
 * functional
 * API (In-Tree)
 * Tempest
+* Robot

 ### Requirements